 - Submitted: Use this filter to see the list of learners who have already made the submissions and are ready for review.

 You can also select multiple combinations, such as selecting learners with Not Started and Draft status and send them reminders to complete the assessment.

-6. Click the Submission Status drop-down field. all the submission statuses (Not Started, Draft and Submitted) will be selected by default.
+6. Click the Submission Status drop-down field.
+By default, all the submission statuses (Not Started, Draft and Submitted) will be selected.
 Unselect all the status except Not Started to filter the list of learners who have not yet started making submission to the assignment.

 7. Click the Submission Status drop-down field and unselect all status except Draft to filter the list of learners who have started making submission and saved it as draft.

 8. Click the Submission Status drop-down field and unselect all status except Submitted filter to see the list of learners who have already made the submissions and are ready for review.